Skip Navigation LinksPoisonous-Mushrooms

 What to do if you may have eaten a poisonous mushroom

 • Immediately seek medical care or call the California Poison Control Hotline at 1-800-222-1222 if you or someone you know may have eaten a poisonous mushroom.
 The hotline can tell you exactly what to do in the case of a mushroom poisoning.
-They can also provide guidance to medical providers to help ensure proper care.
+They also provide guidance to medical providers to help ensure proper care.
+The hotline is FREE and operates 24 hours a day, 7 days a week, in over 200 languages.

 • When you go to the hospital: Take any of the uneaten mushroom with you if you can.
 Experts can identify the mushroom, which can help with your medical care.
 To preserve the mushroom, place it in a paper bag or waxed paper (not plastic) and refrigerate.
 If you don't have the mushroom, photos of the mushroom (including its cap, stem, and underside) can be helpful.